All Appointments Phone:

 What is the acetabular labrum?

-The acetabular labrum is a tough cartilage which attaches to the rim of the hip joint socket.
+The acetabular labrum is a tough cartilage which attaches about the rim of the hip joint socket.
 The labrum deepens the socket and assists in the stability, lubrication and sensation of the hip joint.

 What causes acetabular labral tears?